LaiMo2020/V_Getable/README.md

 6- run the initial migrations by typing python3 manage.py migrate.

-7- Create a superuser to have accuses to the app as admin by creating:
+7- Create a superuser to have accuses to the app as admin by creating: python3 manage.py createsuperuser

-8- email&username&password
+8- email&username & password

 9- initial commit to github.